 ABC's of International Trade Program

-The 2015 ABC's of International Trade program schedule will consist of five Thursday evenings during the Spring semester from 7-10 p.m.
+The 2016 ABC's of International Trade program schedule will consist of five seminars held on Tuesday evenings during the Spring semester from 6-9 p.m.
 The series will include the following workshops:

 Export and Import Operations and Documentation

 This workshop will provide participants with an overview of the procedures, terminology, documentation, and regulations for the export and import of goods from/to the United States.
 Participants will be introduced to international trade concepts like merchandise valuation, origin, non-tariff barriers, harmonized tariff schedule as well as the classification process.
 Participants will also review export and import regulations and compliance, transportation, free trade agreements, special permits, entry procedures, the Automated Export System to support export transactions and the preparation and use of all related documents.

 Participants will learn the advantages and disadvantages of prepayment, and will delve into various other methods of payment including documentary collections, commercial letters of credit (including confirmed and unconfirmed), open account credit terms and standby letters of credit.
 Several programs will be discussed in detail including the Export-Import Bank of the United States (Ex-Im Bank), pre-export financing options and foreign buyer financing options.
 A variety of additional terms and resources will be presented, including the Small Business Administration (“SBA”), the Overseas Private Investment Corporation (“OPIC”), the U.S. Trade Development Agency, the Private Export Funding Corporation (“PEFCO”), the Foreign Receivable Insurance from the private sector, export trading companies, forfeiting and factoring.